Doubly robust identification of treatment effects from multiple environments: Experiments

 \subsection{Synthetic experiment with random high dimensional DAGs}

 We randomly draw a graph from the Erdös-Rényi random graph model with a total number of nodes $p=20$.
 We do rejection sampling to exclude graphs that either contain mediators---as they violate~\Cref{asm:mediator}---or do not contain at least a confounder.
 We then assign $Y$ and $T$ to nodes such that the invariance assumption is satisfied for at least one of them (see~\Cref{apx:randomgraphexp} for additional experiments where other invariances hold), and sample all variables from the resulting DAG via a linear structural causal model except for the treatment variable $T$.
 We sample $T$ from a Bernoulli distribution with parameter equal to the sigmoid function applied to the function $f$ in the structural equation of $T$ as in \Cref{eq:SCM}.
 We further post-process the graph by adding a node $\Xbad= Y+T$ to make sure that there is at least one post-treatment covariate.
-We assign the parents of $T$ or $Y$ (except common parents) to be the set of unobserved covariates $U$, depending on the invariance we want to preserve.
+We choose unobserved nodes so that the parent set of the invariant node remains observed: for \(Y\)-invariance, all parents of \(Y\) remain observed; for \(T\)-invariance, all parents of \(T\) remain observed; and for \(T,Y\)-invariance, both parent sets remain observed.

-In each environment, we apply a random uniform mean and variance shift to all the nodes in the graph except for $T$ and $Y$ while preserving~\Cref{asm:identification-condition}; see~\Cref{apx:syntheticexp} for further details on the data generation.
-This process leads to distributions that are guaranteed to satisfy all our assumptions in~\Cref{thm:doubleid}.
+In each environment, we apply random uniform mean and variance shifts to the exogenous noise distributions of all original nodes except \(T\) and \(Y\), while preserving~\Cref{asm:identification-condition}; see~\Cref{apx:syntheticexp} for further details on the data generation.
+Since graphs with mediated paths from \(T\) to \(Y\) are rejected, the true ATE is the direct structural coefficient on the edge \(T \to Y\).
+This process leads to distributions that satisfy all our assumptions in~\Cref{thm:doubleid}.

 In our experiments we sample 100 DAGs and for each DAG vary the number of environments while keeping the sample size fixed.
 In~\Cref{fig:random_dags_T}, we plot the empirical MAE of $\ategumbel$ ($\ateours$ is computationally infeasible) and the baseline estimators averaged across the DAGs as a function of the number of environments.
 Notably, we observe that across all settings and numbers of available environments, $\ategumbel$ significantly outperforms all the other baselines.
 Expectedly, \(\ateirm\) fails to surpass all trivial baselines, even with many environments, as it lacks the robustness to unobserved parents of $Y$.